affluent-bilby-classifieds/fruty_ra-cb-menu/README.md

 cat output.json | psql -h localhost -p 5432 menudb -U fruty -c "COPY menu (data) FROM STDIN;"
 ```

+Now we check the json has been imported to the jsonb table OK.

 ```
 psql --username=fruty